-The best Ubud resorts with jungle views and jaw dropping swimming pools are secluded hotels set amidst lush tropical gardens, rice terraces and rainforest with sweeping valley vistas.
-There’s a resort for every traveller, from budget boutique to ultra luxurious, and Ubud Food Festival, Bali Arts Festival and a new art market provide reasons to book right now.
+The best Ubud resorts with jungle views and jaw dropping swimming pools are often secluded hotels set amidst lush tropical gardens, rice terraces and rainforest with sweeping valley or paddy vistas, and they all have stunning swimming pools.
+There’s a resort for every traveller, from ultra luxurious to budget boutique, and everything in between.

-We’ve included a mix of Ubud resorts, hotels, villas, and a guesthouse in the heart of Ubud and in surrounding villages.
+I’ve got an Ubud resort for every budget, from affordable to luxurious, with a mix of Ubud resorts, hotels, villas, and a guesthouse in the heart of Ubud and in surrounding villages.
 Properties not in town offer transport to Ubud, from free shuttle buses to private vehicle with driver and car rentals.
+A tip: Luxury Escapes, a travel site specialising in luxury for less, has some impressive Bali hotel deals right now.

-Before I tell you about our picks of the best Ubud resorts with jungle views and jaw dropping swimming pools I have a favour to ask.
+Before I tell you about our picks of the best Ubud resorts with jungle views and swimming pools, I have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve used our guides and found them helpful, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
-We may earn a small commission but you won’t pay extra.
+If you’ve used our guides and found them inspiring and helpful, please consider supporting Grantourismo by using our affiliate partner links, below.
+We may earn a commission but you won’t pay extra.

 Best Ubud Resorts for Jungle Views and Jaw Dropping Swimming Pools